cloudfoundry-attic/bosh-notes/availability-zones.md

 $ bosh recreate dumjob/e4644870-5df3-439f-872c-e3a5836d2dba
 ```

-Releases that require special bootstrapping node and currently they find it by checking `index==0`.
-Since indexing not be numerical, we will can introduce a first class feature such that release job can check if instance is a bootstrapping instance.
-In the job template `spec.bootstrap` would be `true`.
+Currently releases that require special bootstrapping node find it by checking `index==0`.
+Since indexing will not be numerical, a boolean can be introduced such that release jobs can check if an instance is a bootstrap instance.
+Job templates can use `spec.bootstrap==true`.

 ## Stories